Mega Man 5: Gameplay

 After completing certain stages, the player can call on Mega Man's faithful dog Rush to reach higher platforms or cross large gaps using his "Coil" and "Jet" transformations.
 These abilities require refills with the same weapon energy that Master Weapons use.
 Some of the level designs in Mega Man 5 are different from earlier games in the series.
 For example, in Gravity Man's stage, the gravitation is reversed from the floor to the ceiling, while in Wave Man's stage, the player drives a water craft from the halfway point to the boss room.
 Hidden within each of the eight Robot Master stages is a collectible circuit board.
 Gathering all eight of these boards (spelling "M-E-G-A-M-A-N-V" in English versions or "R-O-C-K-M-A-N-5" in the Japanese version) gives the player access to a robot-bird friend by the name of Beat.
-The player can then call on Beat to attack any onscreen enemies.
+The player can then call on Beat to attack any onscreen enemies, and he will home in on them and charge them.